seekrtech/gradle-spoon-plugin/README.md

   // Grant all runtime permissions during installation on Marshmallow and above devices. (false by default) grantAll = true

-  // Test method name to run (must also use className) methodName = "testMethodName"

   // Code coverage flag.
 For Spoon to calculate coverage file your app must have the `WRITE_EXTERNAL_STORAGE` permission. (false by default) codeCoverage = true